Ease Of Use

 One of the essential components of Kindle Unlimited is the library, which is the primary feature that you’re paying for.
 So, what’s included in the library?

-Amazon has been working hard to increase the amount of self-publishing on its platform.
+Amazon has been working hard to increase the amount of self-publishing in their library.
 For this reason, a lot of the books in the Kindle Unlimited library are from the ‘self-publishing’ wing of the Amazon Kindle database.
 However, there are also plenty of traditionally published books on the platform as well.

 At present, there are over 1.4 million titles available for download on Kindle Unlimited.
-While this seems like a ton, there are over 3.5 million eBooks on the overall Kindle platform, so you’re still getting access to less than 50% of the total eBook collection available on Amazon.
+While this seems like a ton, there are over 3.5 million eBooks on the overall Kindle platform, so you’re still getting less than 50% of the total book collection available on Amazon.

 If you’re investing in a subscription service, it’s essential to work with a provider that understands the value of your business.
-Using a team with poor customer service can be frustrating and costly; you may not get your money’s worth if something goes wrong.
-Fortunately, the customer service team is powered by Amazon.
+Using a team with poor customer support can be frustrating and costly; you may not get your money’s worth if something goes wrong.
+Fortunately, the customer support team is powered by Amazon.